mstksg/inCode/copy/entries/auto-chatbot.md

 Overall Layout
 --------------

-*auto* is a library that at the highest level gives you a stream transformer.
-Transform a stream of inputs to a stream of outputs.
+*auto* is a library that at the highest level gives you a stream transformer on streams of values.
+Transform a stream of input values to a stream of output values.
 So when we approach a chat bot, we have to think --- what are the inputs, and what are the outputs?

 The choice should be pretty straightforward -- our input stream is a stream of input messages from the irc server, and our output stream is a stream of